Information for Advisors

 All IU administered and co-sponsored programs count the grades in the student's cumulative GPA.
 Non-IU programs result in transfer credit which means the grades do not factor into the student's cumulative GPA.
 Nevertheless, students should be reminded that when they apply to graduate school or for jobs they may be required to submit a transcript from all previous institutions where they have studied so they will be accountable for the GPA they earned on an external program.

-Students from the College of Arts and Sciences (including the Media School, the School of Art and Design, and the School of Global and International Studies) automatically satisfy the Global Civilization and Culture (GCC) requirement with a semester or academic year program, if they select among IU administered or co-sponsored programs.
+Students from the College of Arts and Sciences (including the Media School; the School of Art, Architecture, and Design; and the School of Global and International Studies) automatically satisfy the Global Civilization and Culture (GCC) requirement with a semester or academic year program, if they select among IU administered or co-sponsored programs.
 IUB students can automatically fulfill their World Languages and Culture General Education requirement provided the program is at least six weeks and six credits in length.
-Kelley School of Business students who are International Business co-majors can also fulfill their Cross Cultural Awareness requirement by participating in an approved program that is least 6 credits.
+Kelley School of Business students who are International Business co-majors can also fulfill their Cross Cultural Awareness (CCA) requirement by participating in an approved program that is least 6 credits (other ways to satisfy the CCA can be found on the Kelley Bulletin).

 Students studying abroad typically cannot fulfill the required CASE Critical Approaches, English composition, Intensive Writing, Mathematical Modeling or Public Oral Communication courses abroad.
 While students can complete their Global Civilization and Culture requirement by studying abroad on a semester length program, the Diversity in the U.S. requirement needs to be completed at IU.
 Math and science courses should not be taken abroad unless the student is majoring or minoring in that area.
 General education requirements (i.e. arts/humanities, social/historical), major, minor, and elective credit can be fulfilled abroad, with appropriate permission.
 Some schools have restrictions about receiving credit for major requirements abroad (i.e. Education and Kelley School of Business—unless it is a Kelley School of business program.).